Choctaw Nation of Oklahoma: Controversy over Slaveholding and separation from Chickasaw Nation (1855)

-American Civil War in Indian Territory (1861-65)
+American Civil War in Indian Territory (1861–65)

-The Choctaws sided with the South during the Civil War.
-Tribal members had become successful cotton planters—owning many slaves.
+The Choctaws sided with the South during the American Civil War.
+Several tribal citizens had become successful cotton planters who enslaved African American people.
 The most famous Choctaw planter was Robert M. Jones.
 He was part Choctaw and had become influential in politics.
 Jones eventually supported the Confederacy and became a non-voting member in the Confederacy's House of Representatives.
 Jones was key for steering the Choctaw Nation in an alliance with the Confederacy.
 By 1860, the Choctaw Nation lived in a relatively calm and remote society.
 Many Indian citizen members had become successful farmers, planters, and business men.
 Angie Debo, author of The Rise and Fall of the Choctaw Republic, wrote: "Taken as a whole the generation from 1833 to 1861 presents a record of orderly development almost unprecedented in the history of any people."

 Territory transition to statehood (1900)

 By the early twentieth century, the United States government had passed laws that reduced the Choctaw's sovereignty and tribal rights in preparation for the extinguishing of land claims and for Indian Territory to be admitted, along with Oklahoma Territory, as part of the State of Oklahoma.

-Under the Dawes Act, in violation of earlier treaties, the Dawes Commission registered tribal members in official rolls.
+Under the Dawes Act, in violation of earlier treaties, the Dawes Commission registered tribal citizens in official rolls.
 It forced individual land allotments upon the Tribe's heads of household, and the government classified land beyond these allotments as "surplus", and available to be sold to both native and non-natives.
 It was primarily intended for European-American (white) settlement and development.

 The government created "guardianship" by third parties who controlled allotments while the owners were underage.
 During the oil boom of the early 20th century, the guardianships became very lucrative; there was widespread abuse and financial exploitation of Choctaw individuals.
 Charles Haskell, the future governor of Oklahoma, was among the white elite who took advantage of the situation.

-An Act of 1906 spelled out the final tribal dissolution agreements for all of the five civilized tribes and dissolved the Choctaw government.
+The Oklahoma Enabling Act of 1906 led to the full incorporation of Indian Territory into Oklahoma for the purposes of statehood, while the March 4, 1906 implementation of the Curtis Act of 1898 spelled out the final dissolution agreements for all of the Five Civilized Tribes, and thus dissolved the Choctaw government.
 The Act also set aside a timber reserve, which might be sold at a later time; it specifically excluded coal and asphalt lands from allotment.
 After Oklahoma was admitted as a state in 1907, tribal chiefs of the Choctaw and other nations were appointed by the Secretary of the Interior.